nnarodytska/VERRNN/README.md

 ## NNV for comparison

+First, please install [NNV toolbox](https://github.com/verivital/nnv) for Matlab.

+In `nnv` subfolder, those scripts starting with `p1` are for property 1.
+Those starting with `p2` are for property 2.
+Unlike Marabou, we don't have the outer loop to test all test ranges in one run (as usually we need to interrupt the execution manually as we don't have a time-out mechanism built into the scripts)

 ## Marabou for comparison

 Please first have [Marabou](https://github.com/NeuralNetworkVerification/Marabou/tree/master) and its python API installed.
 And then go to `marabou`, run `python bmc_marabou.py`.
 Results will be stored at `result.log`
+We only experimented Marabou with Property 1.